 If, as declarer, you can see that you will definitely win all the remaining tricks, or a definite number of the remaining tricks, please claim, but in doing so remember that you must make a statement as to how you will play the rest of the hand, and this must include a reference to how you will handle any trumps still held by the defenders (otherwise they can argue that you had forgotten they were still out).
 Equally, as defender, if it’s totally obvious that your side will win (or lose) the last, say, two or three tricks, please make a claim (or concession).

-If a particular table or pair keeps holding you up, draw the director’s attention to it at an early stage so that he can keep an eye on the potential problem.
-He cannot be expected to see everything happening in the room!
+If a particular table or pair keeps holding you up, draw the director’s attention to it at an early stage so that he/she can keep an eye on the potential problem.
+He/she cannot be expected to see everything happening in the room!

 Have fun and may God speed!